 What’s also clear to me is that violence and threats of violence have failed to keep us safe OR free.

 True freedom is equality with everyone else’s freedom.
 If we consider ourselves better or “greater than” the next guy or the people halfway around the world, we’re not talking about freedom OR equality, we’re talking about special privileges.

-If the people of North Korea are shunned and blackballed because they allow themselves to be governed by a brutal dicatator who’s developed a few nuclear weapons, why should not the American people be shunned and blackballed because we allowed our government to use our nukes against civilians, destroyed the crops of ordinary farmers in Southeast Asia with massive doses of carcinogenic defoliants, and bullied Afghanistan and Iraq with our advanced weaponry?
+If the people of North Korea are shunned and blackballed because they allow themselves to be governed by a brutal dictator who’s developed a few nuclear weapons, why should not the American people be shunned and blackballed because we allowed our government to use our nukes against civilians, destroy the crops of ordinary farmers in Southeast Asia with massive doses of carcinogenic defoliants, and bully Afghanistan and Iraq with our advanced weaponry?
 What makes us more deserving of praise and less deserving of international sanctions?

 This oppression of others considered less valuable, less worthy, less entitled than ourselves has been going on since civilization began.
 It is a game as old as history.
 We pick an “enemy” whom we are led to believe is a threat to us in some way.
 Then we bully and berate them until they react to our mistreatment.
 As soon as they react, we demean and blame them for causing the harm, when we perpetrated the injustice first.

 You think I’m crazy?

 In the last century, Germany, China and Japan wanted in on the game Europe had been playing for at least 400 years: colonies and empires.
 And, since the Ottoman Empire was falling apart and oil, the new gold, had been discovered there, every modern country wanted in on the action.
 England already controlled India, Hong Kong, Australia, Canada, and the Bahamas.
 They weren’t going to just sit on their laurels.